ourworldventures/ourworld_books_OLD/content/feasibility_study/social/social_impact.md

 **Universal Digital Access**

+As recognized by the United Nations and featuring in many of their reports:

+"*The Internet has become one of the most important vehicles by which individuals exercise their right to freedom of opinion and expression, and it can play an important role to promote human rights, democratic participation, accountability, transparency and economic development.*"

+Access to the Internet is widely recognized as an indispensable enabler of a broad range of human rights It is not only essential for freedom of expression, but, as digitalization advances, it is also central to the realization of the rights to education, to freedom of association and assembly, to participate in social, cultural and political life, to health, to an adequate standard of living, to work and to social and economic development, to name just a few.

-* Affording every citizen universal access to valuable content, networks and resources to promote the health, education and welfare of the people of Tanzania, including:
+Affording every citizen universal access to valuable content, networks and resources to promote the health, education and welfare of the people of Tanzania, including:
-    * Universal access to education
+- Universal access to education
-    * Universal access to financial services
+- Universal access to financial services
-    * Universal access to healthcare services
+- Universal access to healthcare services
-    * Universal access to information in general
+- Universal access to information in general